 If you do have a back injury, it’s always best to consult a professional before attempting lunges.

-So now you know a bit about the awesome benefits of lunges!
-There’s plenty more to learn about this lower body power exercise.
-Below you will find the answers to some of the questions that are frequently asked.
+There’s plenty more to learn about the lower body power exercise.
+Below you will find the answers to frequently asked questions about lunges and their benefits.

 Can beginners do lunges?